 We had a big Mexican themed party the other night and I purchased poblano chili peppers to use in the centerpiece.
 They can sometimes be hard to find, but don't give up.
-It was great to have them ready to go for this stuffed poblano peppers recipe!
+It was great to have them ready to go for this mexican stuffed poblano peppers recipe!

 Stuffed foods are the best foods: